 - Online banking payments

 - Mobile payments

-The Marketing Intelligence and Consulting Institute (MIC), a Taiwan-based market research firm, reported in 2017 that 75.7% of consumers used credit card as their preferred method of online payment.
-This was followed by convenience store pickup at 66.4%.
-Another popular option is ATM bank transfers at 25.2%.
+In 2019, the Marketing Intelligence and Consulting Institute (MIC) reported that 77% of consumers used credit cards as their preferred method of online payment.
+This was followed by convenience store pickup, at 63%.
+Another popular option is ATM bank transfers, at 11%.

-Those in Taiwan who purchased Facebook ads paid a 20% With Holding Tax (WHT) until the Taiwan Ministry of Finance issued a tax ruling on January 2, 2018 allowing for reductions to foreign enterprises that provide cross-border electronic services to Taiwan customers.
-Facebook Ireland applied and now Taiwan customers pay 6% WHT.
+Initially, companies in Taiwan that purchased Facebook ads paid a 20% withholding tax.
+On January 2, 2018, the Taiwan Ministry of Finance issued a tax ruling that reduced withholding taxes to 6% for foreign enterprises that provide cross-border electronic services to Taiwan customers.

-Major Buying Holidays> November 11th (11/11), also known as Single’s Day, is an unofficial major buying holiday observed by young people in both China and Taiwan.
-The date 11/11 was chosen because the number 1 represents an individual who is alone.
-On this day, young people who are not in a relationship celebrate their “single” status by indulging in both online and offline shopping for themselves or they will purchase gifts to initiate a new relationship on 11/11.
+November 11th (11/11), known as “Singles’ Day”, is an unofficial consumer holiday observed by young people in Taiwan.
+On this day, young people who are not in a relationship celebrate their single status by indulging in both online and offline shopping for themselves or purchasing gifts to initiate a new relationship.

-The major department stores have annual sales events during the fall season.
-These events see crowds of proportions similar to Black Friday in the United States.
+During the Fall, major department stores host annual sales events.
+These sales draw large crowds, similar to Black Friday in the United States.

-Social media has become extremely important to marketing products sold online in Taiwan.
-Facebook is the preferred method of digital marketing, with 63.4% of online vendors choosing to use it as a major marketing tool.
-This is due to the low cost of promoting through Facebook and the ability to reach a broad audience through the social media platform.
-E-merchants also highly depend upon word-of-mouth recommendations, which spread quickly on Facebook, to generate traffic.
+Social media has become extremely important for marketing online products in Taiwan.
+Facebook is the preferred method of digital marketing with 63% of online vendors choosing it as a marketing tool.
+Facebook is a popular marketing platform due to its low promotional costs and ability to reach a broad audience.
+The ease of spreading word-of-mouth recommendations to others on Facebook makes it a powerful tool for e-marketers hoping to generate traffic.